Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 What is Cowfix?

-Cowfix is a tool used to modify and optimize the output of Cowlink.
+Cowfix is a tool I wrote, used to modify and optimize the output of Cowlink.

 The original output from Cowlink has some issues that must be addressed, before assembling the file.